-• All building evacuations will occur when a building alarm (fire alarm) sounds and/or upon notification of Andover Police Department.

-- When the building evacuation alarm is activated during an emergency, leave by the nearest marked exit and alert others to do the same. - Assist people with disabilities when exiting the building, if possible.
-In case of fire or earthquake, do not use elevators.

-• Once outside, proceed away from the building.
-Keep streets, fire lanes, hydrant areas, and walkways clear for emergency vehicles and personnel (evacuation areas pre-established for MSL's campus)

-• Do not return to the evacuated building unless told to do so by the Andover Police Department.

-• Failure to leave a building during Fire Alarms or ALICE drills may result in criminal proceedings.
-In the case of employees, employment action may be taken.

-• All persons, students and staff are to immediately vacate the area of the campus in question and evacuate the campus grounds as directed.
+- All building evacuations will occur when a building alarm (fire alarm) sounds and/or upon notification of Andover Police Department. - When the building evacuation alarm is activated during an emergency, leave by the nearest marked exit and alert others to do the same. - Assist people with disabilities when exiting the building, if possible.
+In case of fire or earthquake, do not use elevators. - Once outside, proceed away from the building.
+Keep streets, fire lanes, hydrant areas, and walkways clear for emergency vehicles and personnel (evacuation areas pre-established for MSL's campus) - Do not return to the evacuated building unless told to do so by the Andover Police Department. - Failure to leave a building during Fire Alarms may result in criminal proceedings.
+In the case of employees, employment action may be taken. - All persons, students and staff are to immediately vacate the area of the campus in question and evacuate the campus grounds as directed.

-ALICE Principles: Alert, Lockdown, Inform, Counter and Evacuate

-In August of 2018, MSL's full time staff and faculty participated in a day-long training on the ALICE principles: Alert, Lockdown, Inform, Counter and Evacuate.
-MSL will continue to have trainings and drills to improve our preparedness in the event a situation was to occur at MSL.
-MSL also offers an e-Learning certification program and has invited our Adjunct Professors to participate online or in person.
-The online training is in the basic principles of the Alice Training program; Alert, Lockdown, Inform, Counter and Evacuate through a video training module which can be viewed days or evenings.
-Dean Michael Coyne has requested everyone's participation in this eLearning ALICE program to be prepared for the event of an active situation.